zhengruitao/zhengruitao.github.io/_pages/research.md

 the unlocking and separation process by ADAMS
   * Manufactured, assembled the parts, and tested the device's separation time and reliability in vacuum and low temperature environment

-Selected Projects
+Projects
 ======

  * ***<font color="#660000">Multifunctional Medical Nursing Bed</font>***
-  * *Research Assistant, Supervised by Prof. Jian Wu*
+  * *Research Assistant, Supervised by Prof. Ming Chen*
   * *Weihai, China; 07/2018 - 09/2018*
   * Modified a commonly used manual nursing bed and added multi functions, such as anti-slip, easy dismantling and hemorrhoids prevention, promoted the blood circulation of the patient's legs and reduce the muscle atrophy caused
   * Analyzed the kinematics of the drive mechanism to make sure that the platform can cover the testing angle range and position accurately at a specific angle